zooxo/desk42/README.md

 Keys in edit mode (ENTER to select and quit):
   F1       QUIT edit mode
   F2 OP    Spreadsheet operations
      GET   References (REF/RCL, IND) regular or indirect (push col and row) STACK Stack operations (CLR, DROP, ENTER, RCL) STAT  Functions with referenced areas (COUNT, SUM, MIN/MAX, AVG, LRa|b) COND  Conditions (IF, ELSE, THEN, <, =, >)
-    INF    Infinitesimal operations (MIN/MAX/PLOT, SLOPE, SOLVE, INT, DEQ)) F3 FN    (STAX) Functions (HYP, STAT, CONV, CONST) ... see STAX F5/F6    Cursor left/right
+     INF   Infinitesimal operations (MIN/MAX/PLOT, SLOPE, SOLVE, INT, DEQ)) F3 FN    (STAX) Functions (HYP, STAT, CONV, CONST, MAT) ... see STAX F5/F6    Cursor left/right
   BSP      Clear command left to cursor
   CLEAR    Clear complete formula
   RCL      Reference
   R/S      Separate numbers (enter)

+Matrix funktions (MAT):
+    DET   Determinant (from)
+    TRANS Transpose (from, to)
+    INV   Inverse (from, to)
+    MULT  Multiply (from1, from2, to)
+    SUB   Substract (from1, from2, to)
+    ADD   Add (from1, from2, to)
+  Please note that RAX deals with 3x3 matrices only - smaller matrices can be a subset.
+  A reference to a matrix references to the first matrix cell [1|1].
+  Matrix functions that create a new matrix write 3x3 (hard coded) values to the spreadsheet at the target cell (to) if there is sufficient room on the spreadsheet.
+Please be careful using these commands without a target cell to not overwrite existing contents of the spreadsheet.
+  Please note that all matrix functions leave the determinant value on the stack.

 Indirect references (IND) refer to row and column number from the stack.
 A condition (< = >) compares two stack values - returns 1 (true) or 0 (false)
 Due to FORTH a conditional function consists of:
   <condition> IF <true-branch> ELSE(optional) <false-branch> THEN
 MIN/MAX/PLOT pushes minimal and maximal plot values to the stack and plots the function when leaving the edit mode (ENTER).
 The INF functions evaluate a cell containing a function (REF to function) which depends itself to a referenced cell (REF to x).
-If applicable additional REFerences are required (ie x-value-range).
+In some cases additional REFerences are required (ie x-value-range).
 DEQ solves a differential equation (REF to function, x, y, x-target) y'=f(x,y) with given start value y(x0) due to Runge-Kutta with 4th order (RK4).
 DEQ calculates the solution function (y value for the targeted x).

 ____________________

  FLEX
 ____________________

 The calculator FLEX has the look and feel of STAX, but actually calculates with the (first) cells of a RAX spreadsheet.
 Hence you can see (but not yet edit) the formula that yields to the result.

 Please note that numbers without a terminating ENTER (after using SWAP or ROT) will be treated as not closed numbers (ie "2 ENTER 1 SWAP +" yields 24 =12*2).
 Please note that DISP (Shift+E) toggles the display format.
 Please note that leaving FLEX always clears all variables.

 ____________________